 -

-System compromise is the objective
+System compromise is required

 -